What homes look like in the world’s most populous cities

 Johannesburg, South Africa: wealthy suburbs

-Of course, as a world capital, there are also affluent pockets in Johannesburg, such as Saxonwold, West Cliff and Houghton.
+Of course, there are also affluent pockets in Johannesburg, such as Saxonwold, West Cliff and Houghton.
 Nelson Mandela had a home (pictured) in the latter neighbourhood with his wife, Graça Machel, where he lived from 1998 until he died in 2013.

 The wealthier suburbs feature impressive mansions and apartment blocks that are a far cry from the unofficial and unfinished homes occupied by a huge proportion of Johannesburg’s population of 6.3 million.